Sima de los Huesos hominins: Face

+The first human fossil discovered at Sima de los Huesos in 1976 was this jawbone.

-The dental and jaw anatomy is generally Neanderthal-like, and similarly the regions of the temporal bone that are functionally relevant to chewing align closely with Neanderthals (the other regions are more basal).
-The tooth rows are square-shaped, like in Petralona 1, and in some Neanderthals.
-The mandible is mostly like that of Neanderthals but has multiple mental foramina, a high mylohyoid line at the level of the third molar, and a more vertical and developed chin.
-The presumably female jaws are much smaller and have smoother muscle attachments, especially at the gonoid and coronoid process of the mandible.
-This degree of sexual dimorphism is notably larger than in modern humans.
+Dental and jaw anatomy is generally Neanderthal-like, and the regions of the temporal bone that are functionally relevant to chewing align closely with Neanderthals.
+The tooth rows are square-shaped, like the Petralona skull and some Neanderthals.
+The mandible is primarily Neanderthal-like, but has multiple mental foramina, a high mylohyoid line at the level of the third molar, and a more vertical and developed chin.
+The (presumed) female jaws are much smaller and have smoother muscle attachments, especially at the gonoid and coronoid process of the mandible.
+This degree of sexual dimorphism is larger than in modern humans.

-The upper teeth are Neanderthal-like, with large and strongly shovel-shaped incisors and canines, as well as taurodontism in the molars.
-Tubercles are infrequently found on the incisors, canines, and molars (the cusp of Carabelli); tubercles are far more common on Neanderthal teeth.
-The back teeth are notably smaller and less complex than in most other archaic humans, more similar to recent humans.
-The incisors and canines of the lower teeth exhibit somewhat weaker shoveling than in Neanderthals.
-The morphology of the lower premolars and molars are Neanderthal-like, though there is a greater range of variation in cusp size and shape.
+The upper teeth are Neanderthal-like, with large and strongly shovel-shaped incisors and canines and taurodontism in the molars.
+Tubercles, far more common on Neanderthal teeth, are infrequently found on the incisors, canines, and molars (the cusp of Carabelli).
+The back teeth are smaller and less complex than in most other archaic humans, and more similar to recent humans.
+The lower incisors and canines have somewhat weaker shoveling than in Neanderthals.
+The morphology of the lower premolars and molars are Neanderthal-like, with greater variation in cusp size and shape.

 Size

-The Sima de los Huesos hominins, like other archaic populations, seem to have had much heavier skeletons than modern humans, which presumably supported greater muscle mass and equated to an overall heavier build.
-The skeletal weight of the Sima de los Huesos hominins may have been roughly 36% greater than that of modern humans.
+Like other archaic populations, the Sima de los Huesos hominins seem to have had much heavier skeletons than modern humans; this supported greater muscle mass and an overall heavier build.
+The skeletal weight of the Sima de los Huesos hominins may have been about 36 percent greater than that of modern humans.

-Based on 19 complete male and 5 complete female long bones (sex assignment based on the size of the bone), average adult height was rather tall for archaic humans — respectively 169.5 and 157.7 cm.
-Sexing the femora based on anatomical landmarks reassigns some of the assumed-male femora to female, with one potentially female femur (FXIII) belonging to someone possibly reaching 88 kg.
-In general, large female body size may not have been uncommon in archaic humans.
+Based on 19 complete male and 5 complete female long bones (sex assignment based on bone size), average adult height was rather tall for archaic humans: 169.5 and 157.7 cm, respectively.
+Sexing the femora by anatomic landmarks reassigns some of the assumed-male femora as female, with one possibly-female femur (FXIII) belonging to someone weighing 88 kg.
+Large female body size may not have been uncommon in archaic humans.

-The body mass of the complete male Pelvis 1 ("Elvis") may have belonged to someone 90.3 to 92.5 kg in weight, potentially up to 100 kg.
-"Elvis" has one of the highest weight estimates of an archaic human.
+The body mass of the complete male Pelvis 1 ("Elvis") may have belonged to someone 90.3 to 92.5 kg in weight, possibly up to 100 kg.
+"Elvis" has one of the highest estimated weights of an archaic human.

 Based on the tarsus, average height was about 174 cm for males and 162 cm for females, with an average weight of 70 kg.
 The highest weight estimate is 89.2–92.2 kg, similar to "Elvis".
-Based on the metatarsals and phalanges, average size was 175 and 174 cm and 80 and 77 kg for males and females, respectively.

-In general, Middle Pleistocene height estimates range from 165 to 170 cm — though there are a few taller individuals — and Neanderthals were slightly shorter on average.
+Based on metatarsals and phalanges, average size was 175 and 174 cm and 80 and 77 kg for males and females, respectively.
+Middle Pleistocene height estimates range from 165 to 170 cm — with a few taller individuals — and Neanderthals were slightly shorter on average.